22 Facebook Marketing Tips for Small Businesses on a Budget

 13. Consider boosted posts.

-Per Greg Bullock, marketing manager at migraine relief company TheraSpecs, Facebook’s boost post feature allows users to expand the audience for their posts exponentially and target highly engaged and relevant prospects—with very little budget.
+Per Greg Bullock, marketing manager at migraine relief company TheraSpecs, Facebook’s boost post (or sponsored post) feature allows users to expand the audience for their posts exponentially and target highly engaged and relevant prospects—with very little budget.

 “Not only can it help you recoup lost organic reach from ongoing algorithmic changes, but it can increase visibility that ultimately generates traffic to your content and/or purchases for your product or service,” he said.
 “In fact, we have seen our most popular posts generate thousands of clicks for literally two or three pennies per click.”

 And while Bullock noted there is tremendous value to setting up a larger campaign in Ads Manager, “sometimes you really only want a few clicks to get going.
 With boosted posts, you just set your target audience, your budget and you’re off and running.”

 He pointed to this boosted post from TheraSpecs, which received nearly 1600 paid clicks at $0.02 per click.

 Tommy Burns, marketing specialist at digital agency Bluehouse Group, however, warned that small businesses have to be even more careful about how they spend their budgets and boosted posts have less targeting, bidding and pricing options.

 “Ultimately, that means you're getting less bang for your buck on each advertisement placement,” he said.
 “Small businesses use boosted posts because they're quick and they're busy.
 Unfortunately, they are giving up control over the advertisements their audience sees.”

 For his part, Kevin Namaky, founder of marketing education company Gurulocity, suggested using Facebook ads and boosted posts in sequence.